Iramirez108/Profile-generator/README.md

    Use test on the terminal

 ## Questions
 Please reach out to me with questions or comments.
-My GitHub user name is [undefined](https://github.com/ undefined).
+My GitHub user name is (https://github.com/iramirez108).
 My email address is ivan.ramirez10208@gmail.com.

 [](pictures/video/Untitled_%20Aug%2021,%202022%206_59%20PM.webm)